Curriculum Overview

 Week 2 aims to support children in forming and organising their compositions by thinking about what we want the reader to understand from our writing and how we can achieve it.
 They will complete two drafts of their final piece.
 The first is composition writing, where the children independently (or with support) write their collected notes, ideas, phrases and structures from the first part of the week into a finished piece.
 They need not focus too heavily on SPAG or handwriting at this point (though the STS must be met and writing needs to be legible).
 They then complete their transcription writing, which is a full rewrite of the piece, following independent time using the transcription checklist.
 The second write allows the children time to show their clearest handwriting and gives the skills of redrafting and self-correction.

-Above is a downloadable table showing the different writing genres in which children will be given the opportunity to explore across the year.
+Below is a downloadable table showing the different writing genres in which children will be given the opportunity to explore across the year.

 Handwriting